-This course is designed to introduce the student to the application of statistical techniques in modern decision making.
+Continuation of ECON 112.
+Topics include: tests of population variance, quality control, statistical techniques in modern decision making.
 Emphasis is placed on measures of central tendency and dispersion, probability and probability distributions, sampling, estimation, and hypothesis testing.

-Prerequisite: FNMT 118 or MATH 118, or higher than FNMT 118 or MATH 118 on placement test.
+FNMT 118 or MATH 118, or higher than FNMT 118 or MATH 118 on placement test.